Keep your toddlers and young kids busy with these easy home learning ideas. No screens necessary!

 It’s beneficial for families to try their best to emulate a typical day at Nursery School or Kindergarten.
 Children thrive when they have a set routine and know what is coming next.
 If your child attends morning classes, mimic the same nap schedule that you would do as usual in the afternoon after those classes.

 Sorting and classifying is an important milestone for early years learners.
 There are many activities that you can do to help them develop this skill.
 You can involve them in organising their clothes and sorting their toys.
 You can also make manipulatives and tools for them to play with on their own.

 At AEON, or any school supply store, you can pick up a plastic divided tub, some magnetic letters, and pom-poms and you are ready to create an engaging number sense task (bonus points if you can give your child a spoon or large tweezers to pick up the pom-poms).
-In this activity, children learn 1:1 correspondence (helping kids understand certain concepts, like numbers, by matching the right answers) by placing the correct number of pom-poms in the corresponding containers.
+In this simple counting pom-pom activity, children learn 1:1 correspondence (helping kids understand certain concepts, like numbers, by matching the right answers) by placing the correct number of pom-poms in the corresponding containers.
 They can do this on their own and don’t need much adult guidance once they get the hang of it.

 Dr Jean, who has been working with kids for many years has become my classroom go-to for a brain break.
 Brain breaks can help get your child dancing and moving, as well as learning some maths skills.
 Use her idea of counting macarena and come up with your own set of steps, so your kids don’t end up passively watching a screen.
 It will help your child count and improve their patience by practising to “wait a minute”.

-Fine and Gross Motor Skills
+Practising Fine and Gross Motor Skills

-Shaving Cream & Playdough
+Shaving Cream and Playdough

-A wonderful way for any early years learner to practice letters, shapes, or just for simple sensory play (to explore and train the little muscles in the hands) is with a tray full of shaving cream.
+A wonderful way for any early years learner to practise letters, shapes, or just for simple sensory play (to explore and train the little muscles in the hands) is with a tray full of shaving cream.
 You can use paint and glitter, create slime and more (look at the great activities here).
 I love to incorporate this into the beginning of the school year for my K1 students.
 They truly come out of their shell after we have a shaving cream party!

-LEGO & Stamps
+LEGO And Stamps

-Use what you probably have plenty of at home – LEGO & stamps!
+Use what you probably have plenty of at home – LEGO and stamps!
 I became a fan of these Playdough to Plato cards after I planned a STEM building unit for my class.
 Print the cards out and leave them near your LEGO or block bin, to inspire your students to make these real buildings on their own.

 Looking for more ideas?
 Move through the alphabet with movement action cards (this might count as your cardio for the day as well).
 Or make your own sensory bottles for toddlers (Messy Little Monsters has some great DIY suggestions).
 Once you make one, it can entertain your child on their own for a while.

-Board Games & Phonics Watches
+Board Games And Phonics Watches

 Play engaging games with your child to help them live and breathe the alphabet.
 Game boards (physical ones or online versions like this) are easy to follow and help make easy games with wordplay.
 You can also let your child accessorise with a phonics watch.
-From cutting out the watch strips with a letter on them, colouring the letter written on it and making up words that begin with that phonic sound, it’s a great all-round exercise for early years learners.
+From cutting out the watch strips with a letter on them, colouring the letter written on it and making up words that begin with that phonic sound, it’s a great all-around exercise for early years learners.
 My favourites are these from The Moffat Girls.
 If watches aren’t your child’s style, then they have ABC crowns as well.

 Letter Scavenger Hunt

 Bug Spray Letter Scavenger Hunt is a great way to bring the alphabet to your home.
-Your child can colour the bugs with the letters and then they can be pasted in various locations around your home.
+Your child can colour the bugs with the letters and then they can be stuck in various locations around your home.
 Afterwards, have your child hunt around the house for the letters (they can swat it, spray it with an empty bottle, or high five it).
 If they are also emerging readers, you can have them make words with the sound that each letter makes as they go.

 Lastly, read, read and read some more.
 There are so many things that can be learned and explored with books (letter recognition, phonics skills…even maths, science, compassion and kindness can be learned in a book).
 There are many great digital libraries out there to let your child explore.
 We also love these recommendations for kids who are reluctant readers.

 Read more: Our Top Book Picks By Age: From 4 To 14+